Family of Barack Obama: Sarah Onyango Obama (1922–2021)

 Sarah Onyango Obama was the third wife of Obama's paternal grandfather.
 She was known for short as Sarah Obama; she was sometimes referred to as Sarah Ogwel, Sarah Hussein Obama, or Sarah Anyango Obama.
 She lived in Nyang'oma Kogelo village, 30 miles west of western Kenya's main town, Kisumu, on the edge of Lake Victoria.
 (She should not be confused with her stepdaughter of the same name, Sarah Obama, a daughter of Onyango's second wife Akumu.)

 Although she was not a blood relation, Barack Obama calls her "Granny Sarah".
 Sarah, who spoke Luo and only a few words of English, communicated with President Obama through an interpreter.

 On July 4, 2008, Sarah Obama attended the United States Independence Day celebrations in Nairobi, hosted by Michael Ranneberger, the US ambassador in Kenya.

 During the 2008 U.S. presidential campaign, she protested attempts to portray Obama as a foreigner to the United States or as a Muslim, saying that while Obama's grandfather had been a Muslim, "In the world of today, children have different religions from their parents."
 Sarah Obama was "a strong believer of the Islamic faith", in her words.

-In November 2014, Sarah Obama received an award from the United Nations for the work of an education foundation that she headed, as a part of Women's Entrepreneurship Day.